Experience

 Registration

-Registration fees are $375 for 2024 and cover program attendance, guided work assignments between sessions, coaching sessions with faculty, all program materials, and supplemental resources before and after the program.
-Registration will be open from late April through June 28, or until the program is full.
+Registration fees are $375 for 2025 and cover program attendance, guided work assignments between sessions, coaching sessions with faculty, all program materials, and supplemental resources before and after the program.
+Registration will be open from April 1 through July 7, or until the program is full.

 Max Gruver Foundation Scholarships